-Hike the famed Appalachian Trail to Springer Mountain, visiting the southernmost blaze of the AT in Georgia, and catching gorgeous summit views.
+Hike the Appalachian Trail to Springer Mountain on this two mile adventure, visiting the southernmost blaze of the AT in Georgia and catching gorgeous summit views.

 Springer Mountain on the Appalachian Trail: the hike

-The hike departs the Springer Mountain parking area (view maps and driving directions), traveling west to cross the gravel forest service road, following the iconic, white rectangular blazes of the Appalachian Trail.
-Climbing from the trailhead, the hike begins its ascent to the Springer summit, quickly gaining elevation as it turns southward in a wide curve.
-Views begin to extend from the right side of the Appalachian Trail through tree trunks and foliage, partially revealing the rolling, mountainous views awaiting at the summit.
+The hike departs the Springer Mountain parking area (view maps and driving directions), traveling west to cross the gravel forest service road, and following the iconic, white rectangular blazes of the Appalachian Trail.
+The hike begins its ascent to the mountain’s summit, quickly gaining elevation as it turns southward in a broad curve.
+Views start to extend from the right side of the trail through tree trunks and foliage, partially revealing the beautiful views waiting at the summit.